Refreshing Orange Gin Cocktail

 This post contains affiliate links (paid links).
 Advertisements displayed on this website do not reflect endorsements or recommendations made by Mitten Girl LLC.
+As an Amazon Associate I earn from qualifying purchases.

-This Orange Ginger Gin Cocktail is refreshing, slightly sweet, and the perfect choice when you’re looking for something fun and fruity to sip.
+Skip to Recipe Watch the VideoThis Orange Gin Cocktail uses fresh squeezed orange juice, gin, cranberry juice, and ginger liqueur to create a refreshing, slightly sweet drink.
+It’s the perfect choice when you’re looking for something fun and fruity to sip.

-Cranberry, orange, and ginger team up with some herbaceous gin to create your new favorite happy hour drink.
+Cranberry, orange, and ginger team up with some herbaceous gin to create your new favorite happy hour drink!

 When it comes to cranberry juice, a little goes a long way.
 It has a tendency to take over, rather than compliment, other flavors.
 But it gets balanced out when paired with other bold flavors like ginger and orange.